AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/script_editor.md

 - **Window > Script Editor**

-The **Script Editor** helps you create and edit Lua scripts for your game in the interactive editor.
+The **Script Editor** helps you create and edit Lua scripts for your project in the interactive editor.

 [![NEW](../../images/new.png "What else is new in v1.8?")](../../release_notes/readme_1.8.html)